 Student housing - rights and responsibilities in halls

-You can end your student tenancy agreement in halls or purpose-built student accommodation early, if you can’t live there due to coronavirus.
+You can end your student tenancy agreement in halls or purpose-built student accommodation early, for a reason relating to coronavirus.
 More about ending your agreement in halls early due to coronavirus.

 If you live in accommodation that is provided by an educational institution such as a university, you are likely to be a common law tenant or occupier.
 These are terms used in housing law.
 This page summarises the key rights and responsibilities when you live in accommodation owned by an educational institution like halls of residence or a room in a flat owned by the institution.